 Return to your property only once your local authorities have said it’s safe to do so.
 You may not have water, natural gas, or electricity services when you return.

 When entering your yard:

-These symptoms may be worse depending on the type of soot or ash, how long you’re exposed, and if you already have a respiratory condition.
+Soot and ash can irritate your eyes and skin or cause breathing problems.
+These symptoms may be worse depending on the type of soot or ash, how long you’re exposed, and if you already have a lung condition.

 If you are insured:

-Help may be available through your local, private service organizations such as:
+Help may also be available through provincial or municipal emergency social services or local private service organizations such as:

-Visit the local reception or information centres to find out more.
+Visit your local reception or information centres to find out more.

 Author: Environmental Public Health, Alberta Health Services

 This material is not a substitute for the advice of a qualified health professional.
 This material is intended for general information only and is provided on an "as is", "where is" basis.
 Although reasonable efforts were made to confirm the accuracy of the information, Alberta Health Services does not make any representation or warranty, express, implied or statutory, as to the accuracy, reliability, completeness, applicability or fitness for a particular purpose of such information.
 Alberta Health Services expressly disclaims all liability for the use of these materials, and for any claims, actions, demands or suits arising from such use.